South Carolina man who reportedly took selfie in U.S. Capitol charged

-Court documents filed Friday in the U.S. District Court for the District of Columbia say the FBI used photos, surveillance video, cell phone data and witnesses to bring charges against Andrew Hatley.
+Court documents filed Friday in the U.S. District Court for the District of Columbia said the FBI used photos, surveillance video, cell phone data and witnesses to bring charges against Andrew Hatley.

 According to the filing, a tipster who’s known Hatley for years led investigators to a selfie of Hatley and an unidentified man in front of a statue of John C. Calhoun in the crypt of the U.S. Capitol building.